Contact Us

 • Composite Layer Design Errors: If the design software creates composite layers while generating single-layer design specifications, it is important to combine the images and create one Gerber file for each layer to avoid errors.

 Among all the potential issues your PCB might encounter, Gerber file errors are the least forgivable.
 While most PCB design errors can be avoided with more careful and focused work, Gerber file errors are the easiest to prevent.
 Given that the consequences of Gerber file issues can be expensive and time-consuming, you simply cannot afford to let them occur.
-Here are some methods to help you avoid Gerber file issues:
+How to avoid Gerber file issues?
+Here are some methods to help you:

 • Use a Gerber file viewer to inspect the Gerber files.